cjohnston1158/mini-stack-1/05_MAAS_Region_And_Rack_Controller/README.md

-# Part 5 -- MAAS Region And Rack Controller in LXD
+# Part 05 -- MAAS Region And Rack Controller in LXD
-###### Install MAAS Region & Rack Controllers on Open vSwitch Network
+###### Install MAAS Region & Rack Controllers in LXD on Open vSwitch Network

 -------
 Prerequisites: